mogurastore/mogu/README.md

 ## Features

-- Support for rails new option selection.
+- Support in selecting rails new options
+  - database
+  - javascript
+  - css
+- Support in adding gems

 ## Installation